roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Image/Manage images.md

 # Manage images

-This topic describes how to create and query images.
+This topic describes how to create and view images.

 ## Create images